 Home > Medical > First aid > Specific medical emergencies Specific medical emergencies All sections in First Aid » About First Aid » Bites and Stings » Breathing Emergencies » Burns » Crime » Drowning » Eye Injuries » FAqs » Head & Spinal Injuries » Health Tips » Heat Emergencies & Hypothermia » Multimedia » First Aid News » Real-life Story » Removing Foreign Objects » Safety First » Shock » Medical Emergencies » Sprains, Fractures and Dislocations » The Basics » Unconsciousness » Wounds & Bleeding Abscesses - from Natural Standard An abscess is a collection of pus in any part of the body that is surrounded by swelling and inflammation.
 An abscess may develop, enlarge, or subside, depending upon the degree of infection by microorganisms, such as bacteria.
 Abscesses may develop in any organ and in the soft tissues beneath the skin in any area.
 Animal bites An animal bite can result in a break in the skin, a bruise, or a puncture wound.
 Some animals inject venom into the patient's skin when they bite.
 Venomous bites can be potentially deadly if left untreated.
 Burns - from Natural Standard Burns are a type of traumatic injury caused by thermal (heat such as fire, steam, tar, or hot liquids), electrical, radiation (UV rays or radiation treatments), chemical, or electromagnetic energy.
-Assess Am I at risk of a stroke? » Join Parenting Forum » Ask CyberDoc » Quiz Would you survive disaster? » Vinnie Jones' hard and fast hands-only CPR Breathe for me Poisonous plants Poison ivy, poison oak, and poison sumac are three of the most common causes of allergic skin reactions (contact dermatitis) in North America.
+Assess Am I at risk of a stroke? » Join Parenting Forum » Ask CyberDoc » Quiz Would you survive disaster? » How to save a choking child Vinnie Jones' hard and fast hands-only CPR Poisonous plants Poison ivy, poison oak, and poison sumac are three of the most common causes of allergic skin reactions (contact dermatitis) in North America.
 When these plants cause a skin reaction, it is called Rhus dermatitis.
 Hypothermia - from Natural Standard Hypothermia is a potentially life-threatening condition that occurs when a person's internal body temperature is less than 95 degrees Fahrenheit.
 Normal body temperature is about 98.6 degrees Fahrenheit.
 When hypothermia occurs, the body loses heat faster than it is able to produce heat.
 Seizure and epilepsy Most seizures last no longer than a few minutes and end spontaneously, but in some cases emergency help is essential.
 Poisoning and toxicity Poisoning and toxicity occurs when individuals drink, eat, breathe, inject, or touch enough of a chemical (also called a poison or toxin) to cause illness or death.
 A poison is any substance that is harmful to the body when eaten, breathed, injected, or absorbed through the skin.
 Any substance can be poisonous if enough is taken.
 Fever Fever is when body temperature rises above normal (over 37°C).
 Asthma first aid Asthma attacks are seldom fatal with prompt, correct treatment.
-Here's what to do. load more articles advertisement From our sponsors Your retirement - a healthy mindset So many people, why so alone?
-You can still enjoy the sweet things in life Take the sugar test, it could save your life.
+Here's what to do. load more articles advertisement From our sponsors Cardiovascular risk factors Take care of your teeth.
+Anytime.
+Anywhere.
+Like us on facebook!